 At UHM I was a member of the first class of Ph.D. candidates.
 The program began in fall of 1987, and I finished in fall of 1992.
 My dissertation, Hours of Operation: Life Sketches from the Archipelago, is a loosely connected series of 43 short stories, and as the second person to complete the program, I was the first to write a creative dissertation.

-In addition I recently published a memoir about my journey from the decision to major in English as an undergraduate, to my move to Madison for the M.A., and then a circuitous meandering along the winding road that ended with being accepted into the Ph.D. program at UHM.
-It’s called From Point A to C to Y to B: A Sentimental Journey Through Hawaiʻi and Wisconsin, and can be purchased on Amazon along with my collections of love haiku and of Shakespearean Love Sonnets.
+In addition I published a memoir about my journey from the decision to major in English as an undergraduate, to my move to Madison for the M.A., and then a circuitous meandering along the winding road that ended with being accepted into the Ph.D. program at UHM.
+It’s called From Point A to C to Y to B: A Sentimental Journey Through Hawaiʻi and Wisconsin, and can be purchased on Amazon along with my collections of love haiku and of Shakespearean Love Sonnets, a collection of poems entitled Tellings of Aloha: Songs from Hawaiʻi, and my continuing series of Lieutenant David Chan Hawaiʻi-based crime stories.

 Aloha to all you visitors, and mahalo for reading.
 A hui hou (until we meet again) and peace be with you.